sohah/ContractParent/RelatedWork/ReadMe.md

 The paper contains some description about a small model of WBS.
 A basic reference about WBS is found [https://www.sae.org/standards/content/air6110/](here)

-## Combinatorial Sketching for Finite Programs:ASPLOS 2006
+## Combinatorial Sketching for Finite Programs:ASPLOS 2006 (Program Repair Category)

 This praper describe system called sketching as a programming language by which the user can define forms of building holes.